COOL-LAMPS IV: A Sample of Bright Strongly-Lensed Galaxies at $3 < z < 4$: Analysis

 In the lensing system of CJ1356, we find two lensed image families at two spectroscopically confirmed redshifts.
-The two images located in the north-east of the BCG (marked by constraints indices $1.1,1.2,3.1,3.2$) are spectroscopically confirmed to have a redshift at $z = 3.753$.
-In addition, two objects in the north-west (constraint $1.3$) and one object in the south-west (constraint $1.4$) are likely to be candidate lensed images from the same source as the $z = 3.753$ images, given their similar colors.
+The two images located in the northeast of the BCG (marked by constraint indices $1.1,1.2,3.1,3.2$) are spectroscopically confirmed to have a redshift at $z = 3.753$.
+In addition, two objects in the northwest (constraint $1.3$) and one object in the southwest (constraint $1.4$) are likely to be candidate lensed images from the same source as the $z = 3.753$ images, given their similar colors.

-We spectroscopically confirmed a second lensed image family at $z = 2.17$, which is composed of the image in the north-east (constraint $2.3$) and the image in the south-east (constraint $2.1$).
-There is a third image in the south-east (constraint $2.2$) for which we do not yet have spectroscopic confirmation.
+We spectroscopically confirmed a second lensed image family at $z = 2.17$, which is composed of the images in the northeast (constraint $2.3$) and the image in the southeast (constraint $2.1$).
+There is a third image in the southeast (constraint $2.2$) for which we do not yet have spectroscopic confirmation.
 But given its color and geometrical location, we are confident that it belongs to the image family at $z = 2.17$.

 In the modeling process, we experimented with several astrometric constraint configurations with and without considering the candidate lensed images.
-The optimized lens model of this system requires the astrometric constraints placement shown in Figure \ref{fig:lens_model}.
-The model further suggests that only one of the two candidate sources in the north-west is likely from the green source family ($z = 3.753$).
+The optimized lens model of this system requires the astrometric constraint placement shown in Figure \ref{fig:lens_model}.
+The model further suggests that only one of the two candidate sources in the northwest is likely from the green source family ($z = 3.753$).